Abhishek001konni/docker-dev-env/README.md

 - mysql: MySQL database service.

 ### Volumes

-- `./projects:/workingdir`: Mounts the host project directory to `/workingdir` in the container.
+- `${PROJECT_DIR:-./projects}:/home/devuser/projects`: Mounts your project directory to the container.
 - `mysql-data:/var/lib/mysql`: Persists the MySQL database data.

 ### Network

 - `dev-network`: Custom isolated network for all services.

+### Ownership & Permissions

+- The container’s entrypoint script ensures `/home/devuser/projects` is owned by the correct user/group matching your host (using `USER_ID`, `GROUP_ID`).
+- This ensures files created in the container remain editable on your host.

 ### Healthchecks